moliver28/research-handbook/content/handbook/company/working-groups/major-releases.md

 ## Purpose

-The 17.Major Releases Working Group aims to minimise any negative customer impact related to the major release and breaking change across SaaS and self manged GitLab users.
+The `Major Releases Working Group aims to minimise any negative customer impact related to the major release and breaking change across SaaS and self manged GitLab users.

 ### Overview